Lightning-AI/pytorch-lightning/docs/source/weights_loading.rst

     # 4. Pass your callback to checkpoint_callback trainer flag
     trainer = Trainer(checkpoint_callback=checkpoint_callback)

 You can also control more advanced options, like `save_top_k`, to save the best k models and the mode of the monitored quantity (min/max/auto, where the mode is automatically inferred from the name of the monitored quantity), `save_weights_only` or `period` to set the interval of epochs between checkpoints, to avoid slowdowns.
+In addition, inferred from the name of the monitored quantity means val_acc should be max.
+For val_loss this should be min, etc. In auto mode, the direction is automatically inferred from the name of the monitored quantity.

 .. code-block:: python